RMHogervorst/scheduling_r_scripts/README.md

 2. [You have a server available (a computer that is always on and accesable to you)](#own-a-server)
 3. [You use ephemeral services (serverless, pay for use only)](#ephemeral)

+If you are looking for some (non binding, non-legal) advice, I give some suggestions [in Advice for useRs](#advice-for-users).

 # Own computer

 *[back to top](#scheduling_r_scripts)*